 - Repeat the last two steps for releasing the second sliding block.

-- Manually push the window up, and secure it into place with several pieces of tape.
+- Manually push the window up, and secure it with several pieces of tape.

 - Disconnect the electrical motor.
 You will need to push the tab on the connector with a screwdriver to unlock it.

-- Using an appropriate size drill bit (~6mm diameter), drill out the rivet heads that hold the window regulator in place.
+- Using an appropriate size drill bit (~6mm diameter), drill out the rivet heads holding the window regulator.

-- Undo the 10mm nut at the top of the regulator; carefully rotate and wiggle the regulator until you are able to get it out.
+- Undo the 10mm nut at the top of the regulator; carefully rotate and wiggle the regulator until you can get it out.

-- If replacing only the window regulator or window motor, remove three Torx screws, then remove the window motor from the regulator.
+- If replacing only the window regulator or motor, remove three Torx screws and remove the motor from the regulator.